AWS CLI in S3

 aws s3 cp <path_to_object> s3://<bucket_name>/Specify:

-<path_to_object>- path in the baket, where the object will be stored;<bucket_name>- name of the bucket where the object will be stored.
+<path_to_object>— the path in the bucket where the object will be stored;<bucket_name>— the name of the bucket where the object will be stored.

-You can get a link to an object in a public or private bucket via a Presigned URL.
-For more information about Presigned URLs, see Sharing objects with presigned URLs in the AWS documentation.
+You can get a link to an object in a public or private bucket via a signed URL (Presigned URL).
+Learn more about Presigned URLs in the Sharing objects with presigned URLs section of the AWS documentation.

 -